ui-combobox/ui-combobox/README.md

 - `npm install` - Installs all project dependencies.
 - `npm run setup` or `gulp setup` - Runs necessary one time workspace setup.

+Run watch, to automatically build changes:

+- `npm run watch` or `gulp watch`

-When needed, lint your code (will happen automatically on commit):
+Run lint, to lint your code (will happen automatically on commit):

 - `npm run lint` or `gulp lint`